gbdk-2020/gbdk-2020/docs/pages/20_toolchain_settings.md

 -Bdir/	use the compiler named `dir/rcc'
 -c	compile only
 -dn	set switch statement density to `n'
--debug	turn on --debug for compiler, -y (.cdb) and -j (.noi) for linker -Dname -Dname=def	define the preprocessor symbol `name' -E	run only the preprocessor on the named C programs and unsuffixed files -g	produce symbol table information for debuggers
+-debug	Turns on --debug for compiler, -y (.cdb) and -j (.noi) for linker -Dname -Dname=def	define the preprocessor symbol `name' -E	run only the preprocessor on the named C programs and unsuffixed files -g	produce symbol table information for debuggers